temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Develop the Activities

-Create a new file called activities.py and develop the Activity Definition.
+Create a new file called `activities.go` and add the following code to create the Activity Definition:

 <!--SNIPSTART subscription-workflow-go-activities-->
 <!--SNIPEND-->